John Barleycorn

 "John Barleycorn" is an English and Scottish folk song.
 The song's protagonist is John Barleycorn, a personification of barley and of the beer made from it.
 In the song, he suffers indignities, attacks, and death that correspond to the various stages of barley cultivation, such as reaping and malting.

 The song may have its origins in ancient English or Scottish folklore, with written evidence of the song dating it at least as far back as the Elizabethan era.
 It is listed as number 164 in the Roud Folk Song Index.
 The oldest versions are Scottish and include the Scots poem "Quhy Sowld Nocht Allane Honorit Be".
 In 1782, the Scottish poet Robert Burns published his own version of the song, which influenced subsequent versions.

 The song survived into the twentieth century in the oral folk tradition, primarily in England, and many popular folk revival artists have recorded versions of the song.
-In most traditional versions, including the sixteenth century Scottish version entitled Alan-a-Maut, the plant's ill-treatment by humans and its re-emergence as beer to take its revenge are key themes.
+In most traditional versions, including the sixteenth century Scottish version titled Alan-a-Maut, the plant's ill-treatment by humans and its re-emergence as beer to take its revenge are key themes.